top of page

 1. Must be “incidental and related to residential use of the premises”

-3. Must be less than 175 square feet.
-Planned outbuildings that exceed 175 square feet must have architectural plans, renderings, and elevations.
-(175 sq ft is approx. 10x17, 11x15)
+4. Must be less than 175 square feet, planned outbuildings that exceed 175 square feet must have architectural plans, renderings, and elevations.

-4. Must match the color scheme and materials of the primary dwelling (i.e., a shingled-roofed outbuilding must match the design of the roof of the primary dwelling, with brick or wood siding that matches the home).
+5. Must match the color scheme and materials of the primary dwelling (i.e., a shingled-roofed outbuilding must match the design or color of the roof of the primary dwelling, with brick or wood siding that matches the home).
 There is some leeway for brick homes to have an approved wood structure

 1. No framed above ground pools